Shchuchyn: Air base

 Until the collapse of the Soviet Union Shchuchyn was a home of one of the biggest Soviet air bases with over 5,000 personnel assigned to it in the 1990s.
 The history of the Soviet air force presence in the city goes back into 1941 with a wing of Polikarpov I-16.
 The air base hosted different types of the Soviet planes throughout the years, such as IL-28, MiG-15, MiG-19, An-14, MiG-21, MiG-23, MiG-25, and others.
 Most famously in the early 1990s it was a home of about 40 MiG-25BM defense-suppression aircraft, which represents the vast majority of this modification of MiG-25 ever produced.
 The base was controlled by the 95th air wing.
 The base's runway is 2,500 meters long.

 Industry

-Important industry: JSC “Shchuchyn plant “Avtoprovod” (found in 1958), JSC "Shchuchyn butter-cheese factory" and a bread factory.
+The economy of Shchuchyn is primarily based on industries such as agriculture, food processing, and timber production.
+The surrounding region is known for its fertile lands, which support agricultural activities.
+Major businesses are JSC “Shchuchyn plant “Avtoprovod” (found in 1958), JSC "Shchuchyn butter-cheese factory" and a bread factory.

 Education

-Primary and secondary education: three primary schools (each school combines grades one through twelve), a vocational technical school (VTS), a gymnasium.
+Primary and secondary education: three primary schools (grades one through twelve), a vocational technical school (VTS), a gymnasium.
 Also there are six government run daycare centres.